 People don’t want to own boats any more, they only want to sail them.

 How do you see Tubber in 3 years?

-Tubber will be at least one of the key players on the boat sharing market.
-It is already a well known platform among people, without making a big noise.
+Tubber will be at least one of the key players in the boat-sharing market.
+It is already a well-known platform among people, without making a big noise.
 I see it in a Top 5 boat sharing companies.
 I see it as a global brand.
-The headquarters will stay in the Netherlands, because it actually works.
+The headquarters will stay in the Netherlands because it actually works.
 Dutch people are well known for sailing.
-Locally we would need some people to check boats and to help customers.
-For practical reasons we can stay in the Netherlands forever.
+Locally, we would need some people to check boats and to help customers.
+For practical reasons, we can stay in the Netherlands forever.

 What do you think about sharing economy trend?

 I am also a boat dealer and it ‘s hard for my boat selling business.
 I understand that it is important to accept and to go with it.
 I would love for people to contact me regarding the purchase of a boat, but I understand that less and less people will do that.
 I also understand that renting a boat will allow you to see more in the world and you don’t have a commitment to one place only.
 When I was young it took me a week to sail from the Netherlands to Denmark.
 I could not see that much, but having airplanes allow us to travel further in a short period of time.
 Now you can see much more in one week.

 We are not a standard startup.
 We know how the market works and our other company, Nationale Watersportbank, is making a profit already.
 Not only that, but we can offer low commission rates to our clients because we don’t need big investors.
 Our competitors have to go to investors and as a result, they ask a very high commission from their customers to bring a return on investment in a very short period of time.